The Challenge of Managing Reusable Containers

 Managing the inbound and outbound flow of reusable containers can be a challenge, and getting containers back where they're needed requires robust processes and a supply chain that is operating exactly as designed.

-"If all pieces of the reusable container supply chain aren't running in tandem at all times, the system can get imbalanced relatively quickly," said Andy Moses, senior vice president of sales and solutions for Penske Logistics.
+"If all pieces of the reusable container supply chain aren't running in tandem at all times, the system can get imbalanced relatively quickly," said Andy Moses, senior vice president of solutions and sales strategy for Penske Logistics.

 The reusable container supply chain involves four key areas: containers in use for finished goods being produced; containers holding products that are in use at the customer's location; empty containers being sorted, processed and cleaned for return; and those in the return loop.
 "Large quantities of containers can be associated with each of the supply chain areas," Moses said.
 "Any anomalies can throw the system out of sync."